The64thGamer/cheeseepedia/old/locations_archive/Location Pages #-L/jackson-ms-6352-ridgewood-court-rd.md

 ## History

-In June of 2009, the Melvin franchise permanently closed their {{< wiki-link "Jackson, MS (5465 I-55)" >}} location and had relocated most of the assets to the Ridgewood Court location.
+In June of 2009, the Melvin franchise permanently closed their [Jackson, MS (5465 I-55)] location and had relocated most of the assets to the Ridgewood Court location.

 ### Artwork